Many people may not realise but dogs can become very ill and even die after ingesting poisonous mushrooms found in their backyard.

 It is vital that if you do think your dog may have ingested a mushroom that you get them to your Vet or pet emergency centre as soon as possible, as every hour counts.

-In Dexter’s case he had been very lethargic and confused and not interested in food the day before he died.
-His owner had never seen any mushrooms in their backyard before but after passed she did a full search and found one fully developed mushroom with long stalk and white head with a slight green tinge.
-As Dexter had never seen them before, he was naturally curious – and even the smallest nibble can be extremely toxic
+In the case of one of the dog’s that sadly passed away, he had been very lethargic and confused and not interested in food the day before he died.
+His owner had never seen any mushrooms in their backyard before but after he passed she did a full search and found one fully developed mushroom with long stalk and white head with a slight green tinge.
+As her dog had never seen them before, he was naturally curious – and even the smallest nibble can be extremely toxic.

 About the Author: Lara Shannon is co-Host of Pooches at Play and has completed a Certificate III in Dog Behaviour & Training with the National Dog Trainers Federation.
 Lara also runs her own dog training, minding and walking business in Melbourne’s Bayside area.